 We use your information to support product development to provide content that is better suited to your area of interest and your browsing history to track trends on usage and to identify and troubleshoot page issues.

 For contract fulfilment

 We process your information in order to fulfil a contract we have with you.
 For example, we will use your personal information to provide you with access to products you have signed up for, such as an online webinar or live stream or to access a digital or print subscription of our journal, or to process payment in return for your services.
 We will also use customer information to take payments for products and services such as journal subscriptions and this information may be used to verify payment details.

 If you correspond with any of our titles or interact with us by using polls, comments, messages, emails or social media, we may request to use information about you, for other purposes not specified above, such as to publish endorsements or features for the website.
 We will always seek permission and this may be anonymised if preferred.

 For legitimate interest

 We may use your information where there is a legitimate interest to do so.
 For example, to help achieve our business objectives or if it will be of benefit to someone else.
 We will only do this where it is fair and lawful to do so and in accordance with your privacy rights.

 How we share information

 Your information may be shared between the Radcliffe Group affiliates as listed in the ‘About us’ section in accordance with this policy.

-We do share your information with third-party providers we work with to provide our services, which includes companies we work with for website development, content management, back-up and storage.
+We do share your information with third-party providers we work with to provide our services, which includes companies we work with for website development, content management, backup and storage.
 They may therefore need to view and access information about you.
-We may share your name, email address but we will never share your telephone number.
+We may share your name, and email address but we will never share your telephone number.